 Rebecca King Ferraro was born and raised in Northern California.
-Ms. King received her ballet training from former San Francisco Ballet School Director and ABT dancer Richard Cammack, former ABT and SFB dancer Zola Dishong, former NYCB dancer Charles Anderson, and former Royal Swedish Ballet dancer Katarina Wester at Contra Costa Ballet Centre in Walnut Creek, CA. Ms. King spent two summers studying at The San Francisco Ballet School under the direction of former Balanchine ballerina, Gloria Govrin.
+She received her ballet training from former San Francisco Ballet School Director and ABT dancer Richard Cammack, former ABT and SFB dancer Zola Dishong, former NYCB dancer Charles Anderson and former Royal Swedish Ballet dancer Katarina Wester at Contra Costa Ballet Centre in Walnut Creek, Calif.
+King spent two summers studying at San Francisco Ballet School under the direction of Gloria Govrin.
 Her senior year in high school, she attended The Rock School in Philadelphia.
-After graduating in 2006, Ms. King moved to Miami to train at the Miami City Ballet School.
-Ms. King joined Miami City Ballet under Founding Artistic Director Edward Villella in 2007 as a Company Apprentice and was promoted to Corps De Ballet in 2008.
+After graduating in 2006, she moved to Miami to train at Miami City Ballet School.

 Photo: Rebecca King Ferraro in George Balanchine's 'Raymond Variations'. © George Balanchine Trust.
 Photo by: Julian Duque